top of page

 Elections & Policy

-Melissa moved to Lafayette Hill in 2007, she lives with her husband (a PW grad), their dog, and their two children, both of whom attend elementary school in Colonial School District.
+Melissa moved to Lafayette Hill in 2007 where she lives with her husband (a PW grad), their dog, and their two children, both of whom attend elementary school in Colonial School District.
 She works as a clinical psychologist serving older adults, many of whom are in families affected by dementia.
 Melissa grew up in a very racially and religiously diverse town in Bergen County, close to New York City, where awareness of and attention to diversity and efforts towards anti-racism, though not always successful, were an integral part of local awareness.
 She was drawn to leadership in CAARSEA because she sees the group as an important force in leading a conversation, providing a forum for education, and building bridges throughout the Colonial area.

 Monica Salvia